chrisant996/clink/docs/clink.md

 The easiest way to configure Clink is to use Clink's **set** command line option.
 This can list, query, and set Clink's settings.
 Run **clink set --help** from a Clink-installed cmd.exe process to learn more both about how to use it and to get descriptions for Clink's various options.

-Configuring Clink by and large involves configuring Readline by creating a **clink_inputrc** file.
-There is excellent documentation for all the options available to configure Readline in Readline's [manual](http://tinyurl.com/oum26rp).

-Where Clink looks for **clink_inputrc** (as well as .lua scripts and the settings file) depends on which distribution of Clink was used.
-If you installed Clink using the .exe installer then Clink uses the current user's non-roaming application data directory.
-This user directory is usually found in one of the following locations;

-- c:\Documents and Settings\\&lt;username&gt;\Local Settings\Application Data *(XP)*
-- c:\Users\\&lt;username&gt;\AppData\Local *(Vista onwards)*

-The .zip distribution of Clink creates and uses a directory called **profile** which is located in the same directory where Clink's core files are found.

-All of the above locations can be overriden using the **--profile &lt;path&gt;** command line option which is specified when injecting Clink into cmd.exe using **clink inject**.

-#### Settings

-It is also possible to configure settings specific to Clink.
-These are stored in a file called **settings** which is found in one of the locations mentioned in the previous section.
-The settings file gets created the first time Clink is run.

-Settings loaded from the file can be overriden by setting environment variables matching the setting name and prefixed with "clink.".
+Settings that are loaded when Clink starts can be overridden by setting environment variables matching the setting name and prefixed with "clink.".
 For example, the command **set clink.prompt_colour=10** will turn the prompt green regardless of what is in the settings file.
 Overrides are not saved to disk.

 The following table describes the available settings;